 Something happened a couple of years back (won’t say what), that made going to the movie theater an incredibly daunting prospect.
 Luckily, this coincided with some serious advancements in home projector technology, including the LG CineBeam.
 Instead of casting its image from a distance, the projector image shoots up, which makes home projection far easier than it’s ever been before.
-Here’s a thorough review of the LG CineBeam Short-Throw Projector HU915QE and its many features.
+Here is our LG CineBeam review.

 What is the LG CineBeam 4K UHD Wireless Smart Laser Short-Throw Projector?

 — Dimensions: 12.4 inches L x 21 inches W x 6 inches H

 — Power Consumption: 350 watts

 — Inputs: 2 HDMI 2.2, 2 USB Type A, 1 Audio Out

 — Wireless Connectivity: Bluetooth and Apple AirPlay-enabled

 — Projection Screen Size: 80 - 120 inches

 — Native Resolution: 4K UHD (3840 x 2160)

 Easy Home Projection: No need to mount a cumbersome device to a ceiling.
 LG CineBeam 4K works into any existing entertainment center, so long as you have 120 inches of wall space to point it at.
 Just plug it in, adjust the focus, and stream away.
 Short-throw projectors don’t have to project from a distance like a typical projection.
 Just place it 7.2 inches away from the nearest wall to enjoy cinema-quality visuals.